zero924305/TheCatApi-Test/README.md

 # TheCatApi-Test
 Display Breeds Information

-The application use c# for checking and call the api data from "TheCatAPI".
+The application use c# for checking and use javascript /jQuery call to api data from "TheCatAPI"

 Description:
 1. Get all the breeds detail from "TheCatApi"